 - Where we work

-The Ethiopian Ministry of Water and Irrigation in conjunction with Water Integrity Network (WIN) organised the first ever Water Integrity Forum for East Africa, May 9-11.
+The Ethiopian Ministry of Water, Irrigation and Electricity in conjunction with Water Integrity Network (WIN) organised the first ever Water Integrity Forum for East Africa, May 9-11.
 The event was in Addis Ababa.

-The First ever Water Integrity Forum for East Africa ended on Thursday 11th May 2017, with the conclusion that integrity issues in the WASH sector are important, real, and require action from governments, CSOs and private sector actors.
+The First ever Water Integrity Forum for East Africa ended on Thursday 11th May 2017, with the conclusion that integrity issues in the WASH sector are important, real, and require action from governments, civil society organisations (CSOs) and private sector actors.

-The three day event (May 9-11), was hosted by the Ethiopian Ministry of Water and Irrigation in conjunction with Water Integrity Network (WIN), with the theme: Water Integrity in East Africa: Linking policy with practice.
-The event attracted participants from various countries including Ethiopia, Kenya, Rwanda, Uganda, Zambia and co-convening International and national NGOS.
+The three day event (May 9-11), was hosted by the Ethiopian Ministry of Water, Irrigation and Electricity in conjunction with Water Integrity Network (WIN), with the theme: Water Integrity in East Africa: Linking policy with practice.
+The event attracted participants from various countries including Ethiopia, Kenya, Rwanda, Uganda, Zambia and co-convening International and national NGOs.

 Participants discussed key issues around integrity in water, including, monitoring integrity, managing integrity, building partnerships with regional and international bodies, generating evidence, capacity enhancement, as well as Knowledge Management for water integrity.
 The key question was: What more needs to be done to ensure integrity?

 At the end of the three days, some key conclusions and recommendations were made by a panel of speakers, among them the Ethiopian State Minister for Water, Irrigation and Electricity, Mr Kebede Gerba.
 He said, "You can't sustain growth without integrity, accountability and transparency."
 Citing the Ethiopian experience, Gerba noted that there is a lot of investment in water projects including water for irrigation, for production of hydropower and for home consumption.
 "The successful implementation and management of these investments call for high levels of integrity," he said.